Phi Kappa Phi Fellowships & Scholarships

 UofM Chapter - New Member Scholarships

-The Honor Society of Phi Kappa Phi/UofM Chapter awards two (2) $600 Scholarships at the spring initiation - one to an undergraduate student and one to a graduate student.
-Scholarships will be awarded only to students planning to continue full-time study at the University of Memphis in the Fall 2020 Semester.
+The Honor Society of Phi Kappa Phi/UofM Chapter awards two (2) $600 Scholarships each spring semester - one to an undergraduate student and one to a graduate student.
+Scholarships will be awarded only to students planning to continue full-time study at the University of Memphis in the Fall 2021 Semester.

 Application materials must include all of the following: